arvydas02/GildedRose-Refactoring-Kata/README.md

 ------------
 - Item class was untouched
 - There was couple bugs in initial system:
-     - quality with negative value, it returned negative value when it should be 0
+     - quality with negative value, it returned negative value when it should be 0, including Sulfuras product
      - quality with over max value for Aged Brie and Backstage passes  products, it did not updated to max value and showed over